-Disney Very Merriest is a family-friendly, Christmas-themed, specially ticketed event.
+Disney Very Merriest was a family-friendly, Christmas-themed, specially ticketed event.

-Much like the After Hours events from the past, the new Disney Very Merriest After Hours at Magic Kingdom will give guests access to attractions and “free” food.
+Much like the After Hours events from the past, Disney Very Merriest After Hours at Magic Kingdom gave guests access to attractions and “free” food.

-In addition, there will also be lots of decorations and chances to see characters (no meet & greets, though).
+In addition, there was also lots of decorations and chances to see characters (no meet & greets, though).

 Oh – and the best part?

-And, unlike Boo Bash which was only 3 hours long, you’ll be able to enjoy Very Merriest for 4 hours.
+And, unlike Boo Bash which was only 3 hours long, you were able to enjoy Very Merriest for 4 hours.

-That may not seem like a big deal, but trust us: 4 hours is a much better length of time (especially considering the price of the tickets!).
+That may not seem like a big deal, but trust us: 4 hours was a much better length of time (especially considering the price of the tickets!).

 But, keep in mind the late hours for the event.

-Unlike the old Mickey’s Very Merry Christmas Party which happened on nights when Magic Kingdom would close at 6, this After Hours event starts AFTER the Magic Kingdom closes at its regular time.
+Unlike the old Mickey’s Very Merry Christmas Party which happened on nights when Magic Kingdom would close at 6, this After Hours event started AFTER the Magic Kingdom closed at its regular time.

-For families with little ones, the late hours are definitely something to consider, especially considering the high ticket cost.
+For families with little ones, the late hours were definitely something to consider, especially considering the high ticket cost.

 Very Merriest After Hours Dates